Early education is key: part three

 - Problems with bite

-The best thing to do is to bring your child into the dentist at around age eleven for an early orthodontic assessment.
+The best thing to do is to bring your child to the dentist at around age eleven for an early orthodontic assessment.
 At this age, one of our Coast Dental dentists will be able to determine if and when your child needs braces.

 If your child is still sucking their thumb after the age of two there is a possibility they might need braces because thumb sucking can cause problems with tooth development.